Recouse/EventSource/README.md

 ## License

-EventSource is released under the Apache License v2.0.
+EventSource is released under the MIT License.
 See [LICENSE](LICENSE) for more information.